FooGolf/footunnel/README.md

 The virtualhere software allows for one free USB/bluetooth device on a linux machine.

-If you want to add additional devices (e.g. USB-connected streamdeck as a GSPro control box) or use a Windows PC as your streaming device then you will need a full virtualhere licence.
+If you want to add additional devices (e.g. USB-connected streamdeck as a GSPro control box) then you will need a full virtualhere licence.

  ## Disclaimer

  This repository is provided "as is" without any warranties - express or implied - and use is at your own risk.